CollectionAfrican Art Archive

 Alekwu (Idoma ancestral masquerade)

-The Idoma ancestral masquerade in which a qualified deceased father returns in performance form; predominantly textile-based, distinct from the carved *anjenu* figure.
+Idoma ancestral masquerade in which a deceased father's spirit returns in performance form — textile-based, distinct from the carved Anjenu figure.
+See documented Idoma pieces in the archive.

 Alekwu is the Idoma ancestral masquerade complex, in which the spirit of a qualified deceased father returns in performance form to chant genealogies, enforce moral norms and interact with the living.
 Unlike most masquerades in the surrounding region, alekwu is predominantly textile-based rather than carved-mask-based; its sub-type alekwu afia performs poetic recitations tracing lineage histories.